Vishwa-patel21/mlprojects/README.md

 Hyperparameters were fine-tuned using `RandomizedSearchCV` to enhance model accuracy and generalization.

 For detailed code and execution steps, please refer to the Jupyter notebooks in this repository.

 ## Deployment

-The trained machine learning model was deployed using Microsoft Azure, ensuring scalability and reliability for real-world application.
-The deployed model can be accessed via the provided Azure endpoint URL.
-Deployment Link: You can include the deployment URL in your README file like this:

----

-## Deployment